thoughtbot/upcase/README.md

 Getting up and running:
     rake setup
+    foreman start

+This will start a web server on port 5000 and a redis-server.

+Foreman will default to port 5000.
+If you need to use another port you can specify it with:
+    foreman start -p 5002

 Development data is already pre-seeded however if you wish to reset the data you can use the rake task: